 Our Dental Helpline, staffed by fully trained oral health experts and dental nurses, gives free and impartial dental advice.
 We can help you on subjects such as current UK legislation and regulations, NHS and private dental charges.

-Dental hygienists are specially trained to work with the dentist to give care to patients.
+Dental hygienists are specially trained to work as part of the dental team, to give care to patients.

-They play an important part in dental health care and are mainly concerned with preventive dental health and treating gum disease - showing you correct home care and helping to keep the teeth and gums healthy.
+They play an important part in dental health care and are mainly concerned with preventive dental health and treating gum disease - showing you correct home care and helping to keep your teeth and gums healthy.

 The hygienist's main work is to prevent and treat gum disease.
 This includes professionally cleaning your teeth by removing plaque and tartar (usually called a ‘scale and polish' or a prophylaxis).
-However, perhaps their most important role is showing people the best way to keep their teeth free of plaque.
+However, perhaps their most important role is showing you the best way to keep your teeth free of plaque.
 Plaque is a sticky coating that forms constantly on your teeth.
-They also give advice on diet and preventing dental decay.
-The hygienist will work with your dentist to give you care that is tailored to your needs.
+Hygienists also give advice about diet and about preventing tooth decay.
+The hygienist will work with your dental team to give you care that is tailored to your needs.

-Regular professional cleaning to remove plaque and tartar, combined with looking after your teeth and gums well at home, will help keep your mouth healthy.
+Regular professional cleaning to remove plaque and tartar, combined with looking after your teeth and gums properly at home, will help keep your mouth healthy.
 A clean and healthy mouth will improve your appearance, help you to keep your teeth and give you fresh breath.

 This is what the training of the hygienist is all about.
-Carefully removing the hard deposits of tartar (or ‘calculus') that build up on the teeth and teaching you how to prevent them coming back, will go a long way towards slowing the progress of gum disease.
+They will carefully remove the hard deposits of tartar (or ‘calculus') that build up on the teeth and teach you how to prevent them coming back.
+This will do a lot to slow the progress of gum disease.

-By talking to you about your diet, and recommending other preventive measures, the hygienist can help you keep to a routine that will slow down the rate at which your teeth decay.
+By talking to you about your diet, and recommending other preventive measures, the hygienist can help you keep to a routine that will slow down tooth decay.
 Regular visits and advice will help build your confidence in keeping your mouth healthy.

 Adults who have a lot of decay can benefit from having fluoride applied.
 They can also have anti-bacterial gels and solutions applied under the gum to kill the bacteria causing gum disease.

 Another very important part of the hygienist's work is showing you and telling you how to look after your mouth at home.
-The hygienist may also suggest giving up smoking, as this will reduce staining.
-Recent research has also shown that smokers have more gum disease and lose more teeth than non-smokers.
+The hygienist may also suggest giving up smoking, as this will reduce staining and improve your general health.
+Research has also shown that smokers have more gum disease and lose more teeth than non-smokers.
 Your hygienist will be able to advise you on various ways of giving up smoking.
 They can also give you special advice for home care if you have dental implants or orthodontic appliances.

 Children can benefit from having their teeth polished.
-The hygienist can also apply fluoride gels and solutions to help prevent decay.
+The hygienist can also apply fluoride varnishes to help prevent decay.